 Here’s the final FR measured from the listener position, 1/6 octave smoothed.
-Note this is 2 dB per division.
-The grey line is before EQ (but with room treatment), the red line is after EQ.
+The Y scale is 2 dB per division to highlight variations.
+The Grey line is without EQ, the red is with EQ.
+The black line is a standard in-room house EQ dropping about 1 dB / octave.

-The dark reference line shows a linear 1 db / octave slope.
-Deviations are +/-3 dB of slope, but for the narrow null at 72 Hz, which resists room treatment and EQ.
-I’m quite happy with this.
+Deviations are +/-3 dB from 35 Hz to 20 kHz.
+The response is quite good even without EQ, since this is a treated room having big tube traps, bass traps, bass resonators and acoustic foam.
 I didn’t fix every little bump, but applied a few strategically located bands.
-The parametric EQ to get here is pretty mild.
-Each EQ band has amplitude of 4 dB or less, and widths range from 1 to 1/4 octave on each side of the center freq.
-In other words, gentle corrections and slopes.
+The parametric EQ is mild with gentle amplitudes and slopes.
 I’d rather have a few little bumps in the response, than perfectly flat response with bloated phasey sound from extreme EQ settings.
 Don’t let the cure be worse than the disease!

 Overall, this smoothed response throughout the range.
 During test listening I can switch curves instantly while the music is playing.
 My ears like the difference, especially noticeable on good acoustic music recordings.

 - Test audio files created by REW version 5.2 beta 4, burned to DVD-A

 - Oppo BDP-83 toslink PCM output

 - Behringer DEQ2496 digital EQ, toslink input and output